Our leadership team brings together a diverse set of backgrounds necessary to realize this goal.

 Tom Ellis, PhD

 Dr. Ellis is a lead researcher at the Centre for Synthetic Biology and Innovation, Imperial College London and lectures synthetic biology for the Department of Bioengineering.
 He graduated from Oxford University and then obtained a PhD in Pharmacology from the University of Cambridge before spending time in biotech screening direct interactions between drugs and promoters of oncogenes.
-He returned to academic research in 2005 to investigate synthetic biology at Boston University, working in one of the founding groups of the field under the supervision of Prof Jim Collins and specialising in engineering gene regulation in yeast.
+He returned to academic research in 2005 to investigate synthetic biology at Boston University, working in one of the founding groups of the field under the supervision of Professor Jim Collins and specializing in engineering gene regulation in yeast.
 Dr. Ellis is now one of the world's leading yeast researchers in the growing field of synthetic biology and is the UK lead of the yeast synthetic genome project.
 His team also investigates bacteria and extremophiles for biotechnology and have been directly involved in supervising many successful iGEM undergraduate projects.

 Hodaka Fujii, MD, PhD

 Dr. Fujii is a Professor of Biochemistry and Genome Biology in Hirosaki University Graduate School of Medicine.
 His laboratory studies the molecular mechanisms of genome functions including epigenetic regulation and chromatin biology by using the chromatin capture technologies consisting of insertional chromatin immunoprecipitation (iChIP) and engineered DNA-binding molecule-mediated chromatin immunoprecipitation (enChIP) developed in his lab.
 The enChIP technology utilizes CRISPR and other systems for locus tagging.
 He received his MD and PhD from the University of Tokyo and led his research group as a PI at the Basel Institute for Immunology, Assistant Professor at New York University, and Associate Professor at Osaka University.

 Ira Mellman, PhD